samboy/img9660/README.md

   CD-ROM driver out there which needs those sectors to be blank.
 * This fork is based on the pure-GPL `genisoimage` version of the code.

+*Important* Joilet filesystems can *not* handle filenames with Unicode in them.  *All* filenames must be ASCII filenames.
+Fixing this issue is left as an exercise for the reader.

+Also: This compiles as of 2026 in Cygwin.
+Your mileage may vary; this is old crusty C code which needed a lot of hacking to compile again in 2026.

 In more detail, there is a bug in `genisoimage` where it will, starting in 2028, make files with incorrect timestamps (the time zone will be invalid and incorrect).